-Educational research shows that high school students believe the best way to study for an exam is to reread the notes, and maybe skim the book.
-It turns out that this strategy does not really work.
+High school students commonly believe that the best way to study for an exam is to reread the notes, and maybe skim the book.
+Educational research shows that this strategy does not really work.
 The most effective approach is to practice what you will actually do during an exam.
 If a history exam requires you to write what you know about a particular topic in history, then do that as practice, with the book closed.
 Once you are done, open the book and check what you missed.
 In Strength of Materials, the exams involve problem-solving, so the most effective exam preparation strategy is to solve similar types of problems.
 You can solve your homework problems again, then check the answers.
 This book includes many dozens of example problems, which you can work out, then check the answers.